oasunsec/share-safe/README.md

 The page does not send text to a server.
 It has no backend, analytics, or live-secret verification.
 Text stays in the browser tab unless you copy or download it.

-## Limits

-This is a pattern checker, not proof that a value is a real credential.
-It can miss secrets and can flag harmless examples.
-It does not replace GitHub push protection, Gitleaks, TruffleHog, or a review by a security team.

-The first version checks text files.
-It does not inspect screenshots or scan Git history.

 ## Why it exists

 People often paste logs, tickets, and error messages into public issues or support chats.
 A quick local check can catch obvious secrets and personal paths before they are shared.